 This Year's Science Expo

-Plan to attend the 11th annual family SCIENCE EXPO at the Tahoe Center for Environmental Sciences in Incline Village.
+Plan to attend the 12th annual family SCIENCE EXPO at the Tahoe Center for Environmental Sciences in Incline Village.
 Many hands-on science investigations and experiments will be available for children ages 6—12 and their families.
-The 2016 Science Expo's activities focus on PHYSICAL SCIENCES and activities will include properties of matter, physical/chemical changes, energy and energy transfer, electricity, light, sound, forces and motion, magnetism, air pressure, friction, and more.
+The 2017 Science Expo's activities focus on EARTH AND SPACE SCIENCES and activities will include fossil digs, streambed models, earthquakes and plate tectonics, volcanos, phases of the moons, fabric of space-time, cooking up comets, and more.
 The Science Expo fosters student excitement and interest in science.
 Learn with your child or become a volunteer!

-This year marks TERC's first ever South Lake Tahoe (SLT) Science Expo!
-This event is scheduled from March 30, 2016 - April 1, 2016.
-Mark your calendar and plan to stop by Lake Tahoe Community College (1 College Way, South Lake Tahoe, CA 96150) for over 40 fun and engaging science experiments.
-There will be a SLT public event at this location on Thursday, March 31, 2016 from 5:00 - 7:00 p.m.
+2016 marked TERC's first ever South Lake Tahoe (SLT) Science Expo!
+This event was held at the Lake Tahoe Community College (1 College Way, South Lake Tahoe, CA 96150) from March 30, 2016 - April 1, 2016.
+Dates for the 2017 Science Expo in South Lake Tahoe are to be determined.
+There will be a SLT public event at this location.
 To schedule your students' visit to the SLT Science Expo please contact Beth Quandt (firstname.lastname@example.org or 530-543-2371 ext.
-1454) If you would like to volunteer at the SLT Science Expo click here to sign up.
+1454).

 About Science Expo

 The annual Science Expo event is designed to increase student excitement and interest in science through interactive, hands-on activities, games and demonstrations.
-Science Expo is hosted by UC Davis TERC and the Tahoe Expedition Academy, with support from the Rotary Club of Tahoe-Incline and the Rotary Club of Tahoe City.
-Science Expo includes five days of hands-on science activities for third-, fourth- and fifth-grade students from the greater Lake Tahoe and Truckee Region and an evening public event for families.
+Science Expo is hosted by UC Davis TERC, with support from the Rotary Club of Tahoe-Incline, the Rotary Club of Tahoe City, and Soroptomist International of South Lake Tahoe.
+Science Expo includes eight days (5 days in North Lake Tahoe and 3 days in South Lake Tahoe) of hands-on science activities for third-, fourth- and fifth-grade students from the greater Lake Tahoe and Truckee Region and an evening public event for families.
 Interest in the event has grown tremendously.
-Last year, we hosted between more than 1100 students during the previous five-day Science Expo event.

-Student groups come to the Tahoe Center for Environmental Sciences building for a two-hour session and interact with 30-40 hands-on science activities within the theme of Physical Science (2016), Earth and Space Science (2017), and Life Science (2018).
-Local students who come every year during grades 3 through 5 will experience different activities each year.
+Student groups come for a two-hour session and interact with 30-40 hands-on science activities within the theme of Earth and Space Science (2017), Life Science (2018), and Physical Science (2019).
+Themes are on a three year rotation to ensure that local students who come every year during grades 3 through 5 will experience different activities each year.

 UC Davis staff, AmeriCorps members, Youth Science Institute (high school students) participants, and volunteers share experiments with the younger students in the community.
 Other regional partners including Sierra Watershed Education Partnerships, Tahoe Institute for Natural Science, Incline Village General Improvement District, Washoe County School District, Lake Tahoe Unified School District, U.S. Forest Service, and U.S. Fish and Wildlife Service offer activities, experiments, or demonstrations.
 Coffee is provided for volunteers by I.V.
 Coffee Lab.